c3lang/c3-web/src/content/docs/references/docs/optionals.md

 ## Optionals handle the cases we cannot return the intended value

-A commonly Optionals are used for a function that can return a value that is *present* or return a value that is *missing*, along with a *reason* why it was missing.
-We call the intended outcome a `value`, when it could not return a `value` we call that *reason* the `fault`.
+A commonly Optionals are used for a function that can return a value that is *present* or return a value that is *missing*, along with an *excuse* about why it was missing.
+We call the intended outcome a `value`, when it could not return a `value` we call the *excuse* the `fault`.

 ### What is a `fault`?

-A `fault` represents a reason why a `value` could not be returned, like opening a file but finding it does not exist and returning an `IoError.FILE_NOT_FOUND` for instance.
+A `fault` represents an excuse why a `value` could not be returned, like opening a file but finding it does not exist and returning an `IoError.FILE_NOT_FOUND` for instance.
 A `fault` is defined similarly to enums:
 ```c3
 fault NoHomework
 {